Sidetalker/arcgisScraper/README.md

 Provide `--username/--password` or `--api-key` if you need access to secured content or want to increase request limits.
 The CLI automatically checks the `ARCGIS_API_KEY` environment variable when `--api-key` is omitted, making it easy to keep credentials out of shell history and source control.
+Summit County's Enterprise deployment also expects cross-domain requests to include a `Referer` header that matches the county GIS host.
+The scraper sends `https://gis.summitcountyco.gov` by default and honours an override supplied via `--referer` or the `ARCGIS_REFERER` environment variable when you need to target different services.

 ## ArcGIS developer accounts and API keys